 Myth number four, statins are the only drug available to treat high cholesterol.

 While it's true that statins are the first-line treatment for high cholesterol, there are other drugs that can help.
-These include cholesterol absorption inhibitors and PCS canine inhibitors.
+These include cholesterol absorption inhibitors and PCSK9 inhibitors.
 These drugs can often be taken in combination with statins for even more benefit.

 And finally, myth number five, if your HDL level, that's your good cholesterol is high, then you don't need to worry about high LDL, the bad cholesterol.

 Although HDL levels over 60 are linked to a lower risk of heart disease, working to lower your LDL remains vital to protect against heart attacks and strokes.
 LDL levels should always be your main focus.

 Bonus myth.
 This segment lowers your LDL at least five points each time you watch or share it ... if only.
 But I have heard that it's a great aphrodisiac!

 (The segment is probably not a great aphrodisiac.)